 Early in the live action adaptation of Rurouni Kenshin, this kind of speech is delivered at the beginning of the Meiji era by an imperial army commander to his westernized army.
 Interestingly enough, the guy wasn't a villain, and he was also speaking the truth, as a new era had just begun.

-Magneto: "You built these weapons to destroy us.
+"You built these machines to destroy us.
 Why?
-Because You are afraid of our gifts.
+Because you are afraid of our gifts.
 Because we are different.
-Humanity has always feared that which is different.
-Well, I’m here to tell you, to tell the world: you’re right to fear us.
+And humanity has always feared that which is different.
+Well, I'm here to tell you, to tell the world, you're right to fear us!
 We are the future!
-We are the ones who will inherit this Earth!
-And anyone who stands in our way will suffer the same fate as these men you see before you.
-Today was meant to be a display of your power.
-Instead I give you a glimpse of the devastation my race can unleash upon yours.
-Let this be a warning to the world, and to my Mutant brothers and sisters out there I say this: no more hiding.
+We are the ones who will inherit this earth!
+And anyone who stands in our way will suffer the same fate as these men you see before you!
+Today you meant to enslave our power.
+Instead, I give you a glimpse of the devastation our race will unleash upon yours!
+Let this be a warning to all of you.
+And to all my mutant brothers and sisters out there, I say this: no more hiding.
 No more suffering.
-You have lived in the shadows in shame, and fear for too long.
-Come out!
-Join me!
-Fight together in a Brotherhood of our kind.
-A new tomorrow... that starts today.”
+You have lived in the shadows in shame and fear for too long.
+Come out.
+Join me.
+Fight together in a brotherhood of our kind!
+A new tomorrow, that starts today!"

 Hugo Drax, in the 1955 James Bond novel Moonraker.
 A Nazi pretending to be British, he's about to launch the titular ballistic missile (which he's developed for the British government) with a nuclear warhead at London and is making a live speech to the media.
 Bond, however, puts the missile settings back to what was meant to be the target.
 The missile launches, lands at its intended target in the North Sea and explodes in a nuclear fireball.
 It takes out the Soviet sub on which Drax is escaping — and a few hundred other people as well.
 This one's worth quoting in full (page 177 of the 1989 Coronet paperback, by the way)